 Shopping in-store on Black Friday will look a lot different this year, due to the pandemic.
 Many people will opt to shop online or use Buy Online, Pick Up In-Store services to avoid extended time in stores.
 However, if you are planning a quick store visit on Black Friday, a couple of choice smartphone apps will arm you with sale info and help you save even more money along the way.
 The Slickdeals app will have a dedicated Black Friday page with interactive ad scans and deals that are voted on and vetted by a community of 11 million users.
 It’s a useful Black Friday basecamp for the best offers out there.

 The deals on Black Friday will be deep, but you can often sweeten the pot by shopping with a discounted gift card.
 When you’re in-store, use the Gift Card Granny app to look for a discounted gift card for that store.
 You can purchase a digital gift card on the spot and save money simply by shopping with it.

 …and Online Services

 Just because something is on sale, don’t assume you’ve found the best price.
 Before checking out in-store or online, conduct a quick Internet search to see what the prices are at other retailers.
-Use a price comparison site, like PriceGrabber, or simply search for the item on Google or Bing.
+Use a price comparison site, like PriceGrabber, or Google Shopping.

 Leave the Kids at Home